ocaml-sf/learn-ocaml-corpus/exercises/generic_sorting/descr.md

 is up to you to convince yourself that the complexity bound is met.

-*Note.* In a real-world implementation, one would use memoization so as to ensure that two successive calls to `pigeonhole_sort bound` use the same internal array, instead of allocating a new array every time.
+*Note.* In a real-world implementation, one might wish to ensure that two successive calls to `pigeonhole_sort bound` use the same internal array, instead of allocating a new array every time.